 “Compensations within chains create more dysfunctional movement.”
 Vladimir Janda

-A key aspect of Stability Training is that we focus on structures that are relatively weak and inhibited (not firing properly) to restore balance in the body.
+A key aspect of stability training is that we focus on structures that are relatively weak and inhibited (not firing properly) to restore balance in the body.
 Muscles work in pairs across joints.
 As one muscle contracts, the other relaxes.
 Sports are notorious for establishing muscular imbalances between these pairs.
-For example, cyclists frequently experience tight hip flexors and weak glutes, which can tilt the pelvis forward and put excessive stress on the lower back.
+For example, cyclists frequently experience tight hip flexors and weak glutes, which can tilt the pelvis back and put excessive stress on the lower back.
 They may also suffer from pain in between the shoulder blades as the chest and fronts of the shoulders tighten and the muscles in the mid back are pulled apart and become weak.

 3. IMPROVES POSTURE

 “Stand up straight with your shoulders back.”
 Jordan B. Peterson

 In stability training, we target the stabiliser muscles that need strengthening.
 These include the core, hips and rotator cuff.
 And in yoga, we go one step further—simultaneously activating weak muscles and stretching those that are tight.
 For example, in Bridge pose, we activate the glutes and lengthen the hip flexors.
 And in Upward Facing Plank, we activate the muscles that support the shoulder blades (the rhomboids and lower trapezius) and open up the chest (pectorals).
 Both these poses are great for improving and maintaining good posture.
 Activating the glutes keeps your pelvis balanced and your spine correctly aligned and engaging the stabilisers in your mid and upper back keeps your shoulders from rounding forward.